haskellfoundation/haskellfoundation.github.io/podcast/6/transcript.markdown

 be correct, quite concisely, and then actually the implementation of compilers, there's lots of little tricks to get things to work properly or to get things to be efficient, and how do you get from that high-level specification down to the low-level implementation.
-So for me compilers was always a kind of a holy grail.
+So for me compilers was always a kind of a Holy Grail.
 If you could calculate compilers then that was kind of a decent thing to be able to do with program calculation.
 And no one really worked on this.
 I mean, there was some early work by Erik Meijer and Mitchell Wand and others, but I was never really satisfied with it.
 It always seemed to be either too